-A stunning coastal area which is nationally protected for the beauty of its landscape.
+It is a stunning coastal area which is nationally protected for the beauty of its landscape.

 The spectacular scenery around Welcombe makes it the perfect venue for those who enjoy coast and country walks.
-Berry Park borders the Marsland Valley which is a site of special scientific interest (SSSI) and an officially designated area of outstanding natural beauty.
+Berry Park borders the Marsland Valley, which is a site of special scientific interest (SSSI) and an officially designated area of outstanding natural beauty.
 It is home to rare wildlife including red deer, otters, owls and buzzards.
-Numerous wild flowers abound, especially in the springtime when bluebells carpet the woods and it becomes hard to believe that orchids are rare.
+Numerous wildflowers abound, especially in the springtime when bluebells carpet the woods and it becomes hard to believe that orchids are rare.

 Welcombe Mouth Beach